tdcnguyen/cs410demo/README.md

 # Abstract

-We designed, developed and implemented a prototype web interface and application called *Spotlight* that allows researchers to present text mining and analysis algorithms quickly and easily.
+We designed, developed and implemented a prototype web interface and application called *Textlight* that allows researchers to present text mining and analysis algorithms quickly and easily.
 Our application provides a generic, customizable and extensible framework for presenting these algorithms.
 The minimum viable product (MVP) that we created is tailored to classification tasks but could be adapted to other tasks in the future.

 # Introduction